manojMadarasingha/videoTrain/README.md

 # videoTrain
 Datasets and Related coding scripts for analysis of 360-degree video.
 We present only the classification with DNN models with the synthesized data because, we observe increasing accuracy in 360/normal classification only for the those models.
 Traditional classifiers we used, XGBoost and SVM do not show significant improvement with increasing number of data.

+Note: In this repository we provide only the model for classification purpose of 360 and normal video traces.
+For detail implementation of the data synthesis model please refer to the extended version of **VideoTrain**, **VideoTrain++** in https://github.com/manojMadarasingha/videoTrainplusplus.

 This repo includes
 * raw_data:                 dataset including raw video traces for both 360 and normal video data (i.e., for both original and synthesized data)
 * original_data:            processed dataset for original data used for DNN classification